joqqy/Basic-Smudge-Brush-in-Core-Graphics/README.md

-# Simple implementation on how to do "smudge" and "wetbrush" etc. in Core Graphics.
+# Simple implementation of "smudge" and "wetbrush" etc. in Core Graphics.

 ## NOTE: this is not very performant, it simply illustrates the logic that goes into implementing a smudge brush.
 This is a test suite made for later implementation in Metal.